7vbauer/SaturnDB/README.md

 This project is an educational attempt to build a (R)DBMS in C.

-It's purposes are to learn database concepts pratically, exercise my C language skills and build a portifolio.
+It's purposes are to learn database concepts, exercise my C language skills and build a portifolio.

 ***So far there is not executable yet.***